 I know you might think I can do this on my own.
 But don’t be too self-reliant.
 Being overly self-reliant is actually a trauma response; it stems from having to be too responsible as a young child.
 Ask for help where you need it and from those with healthy habits.

 - Go out and join groups where you can experience joy with others.

 - Go to places where people have transformed.
-I have a Facebook group for women and a private membership community for women to talk and share.
+I have a private membership community for women to talk and share.
 We love on each other.
 You need to be loved on.